-Women research way more than Men
+Women do more research than men

 Women car buyers spent 56 percent more time pricing vehicles, 53 percent more time reading ratings and reviews, 45 percent more time doing side-by-side vehicle comparisons, and 18 percent more time building consideration sets.

 Both genders spent the same amount of time on the site.
 But men spent more time reading general automotive articles and looking at photos of cars and trucks they weren't considering buying.

 Women stick to their price

 A recent study confirmed women generally secured better prices.

 Women are more likely to have a price in mind before arriving at a dealership.

 Women car buyers go in armed with information, knowing exactly what they want.
 Men were more likely to be swayed by other factors.
 They go out for the best deal, but in the end pay more with add-ons.

 The study which found women secured a better deal also noted women were far more likely to demand a vehicle inspection and to ask about accident history and functional components.
 Men tended to focus on a car's image, technology and driving performance.